Nexus-Mods/NexusMods.App/docs/decisions/backend/0013-default-datastore-locations.md

 ### Option 0: Keep using Entry Directory

-* Good, because it makes the application portable (e.g. can carry on USB stick).
+* Good, because it easily makes the application portable.
 * Good, because it is consistent across deployment methods.
 * Good, because it makes user data very easy to find.
 * Bad, because it is incompatible with many packaging systems.